Kiran841/AirlineReservation/README.md

 Admin can access everything, customer can only see the details but cannot edit the data while an annoynomous user cant acess anything without registering and logging into the application.
-The adminn id is admin@gc.ca and password is Test123$ The passanger id is passanger@gc.ca and password is Test123$
+The adminn id is admin@gc.ca and password is Test123$ The passanger id is passanger@gc.ca and password is Test123$ Added the API folder into the Controller sfolder.
+Then added the TripsController and ValuesController into the API folder The link to Github link is:
+The link to website is: